Computable analysis on the space of marked groups

+It was explained in the introduction why we need Banach-Mazur computability. \begin{defn} Let $(X,\nu)$ and $(Y,\mu)$ be subnumbered spaces.
+A function $f:X\rightarrow Y$ is called \emph{Banach-Mazur $(\nu,\mu)$-computable} if the image of any $\nu$-computable sequence is a $\mu$-computable sequence. \end{defn}

-We consider a partial order on the numberings of a set $X$: \begin{defn} A numbering $\nu$ of a space $X$ is \emph{stronger} than a numbering $\mu$ of this same space if the identity on $X$ is $(\nu,\mu)$-computable.
+We consider a partial order on the subnumberings of a set $X$: \begin{defn} A subnumbering $\nu$ of a space $X$ is \emph{stronger} than a subnumbering $\mu$ of this same space if the identity on $X$ is $(\nu,\mu)$-computable.
 We denote this $\nu\succeq\mu$.
-Those numberings are \emph{equivalent} if $\nu\succeq\mu$ and $\mu\succeq\nu$ both hold.
+Those subnumberings are \emph{equivalent} if $\nu\succeq\mu$ and $\mu\succeq\nu$ both hold.
 We denote this by $\nu\equiv\mu$. \end{defn}

 The relation $\nu\succeq\mu$ exactly means that there is an algorithm that, given a $\nu$-name of a point in $X$, produces a $\mu$-name of it, and thus can be interpreted as: a $\nu$-name of a point $x$ contains more information about it than a $\mu$-name of this same point.